-Is growth related to other business cycle variables?
+Is growth related to a specific source of business cycle volatility?

 In our previous tables we have measured volatility by the standard deviation of output growth.
 What are the main variables that determine this volatility?
 Do all of them have the same effect?
 The answer to this question can be useful for two reasons.
 First, it can help discriminating among different theories by providing a more precise measure of the cause of the volatility that affects long-term growth rates.
 Second, it can be used in our main regression to avoid biases associated to endogeneity or omitted variables.
 The idea is to introduce variables that are clearly related to economic policy and the business cycle but that, in principle, should not be directly related to long-term growth rates.
 We look at variables that are normally considered to be neutral in the long run.
 We first include a set of variables that are associated to monetary policy.
-We include average inflation, the volatility of detrended money balances and a measure of the exchange rate arrangement of each country.16 We also include a measure of the volatility of fiscal policy: the residual of a forecasting regression of the budget deficit that includes output growth as well as a linear and a quadratic trend.
+We include average inflation, the volatility of detrended money balances and a measure of the exchange rate arrangement of each country.20 We also include a measure of the volatility of fiscal policy: the residual of a forecasting regression of the budget deficit that includes output growth as well as a linear and a quadratic trend.
 Our empirical strategy is first to see whether these variables are correlated with our measure of the volatility of the business cycle.
 Then, we plan to use this correlation to refine the estimates of the effects of volatility on growth.

 A regression of the volatility of output on these four variables produces coefficients of the sign that would be expected.
 Countries with fixed exchange rates, a higher inflation rate, more uncertain monetary policy and more volatile fiscal policy have a more pronounced business cycle.
+See Table 5.

 We now use the information contained in Table 5 to reproduce our estimates of Tables 2 to 4 but where these four variables are used as instruments of the volatility of the business cycle.
 Results are presented in Table 6.
 The effect of volatility on growth is still significant and the coefficient is larger in magnitude, when compared to the one found with the OLS regressions.
+See Table 6.

-Clearly, there is no claim that these variables are, under all theories, exogenous to economic growth or unrelated to all possible omitted variables that influence directly economic growth.17 We see the results of Table 6 as confirming
+Clearly, there is no claim that these variables are, under all theories, exogenous to economic growth or unrelated to all possible omitted variables that influence directly economic growth.21 We see the results of Table 6 as confirming the negative relationship between growth and business cycles when the volatility of economic fluctuations is measured using a set of variables that originate in monetary and fiscal policies generally believed to be neutral to economic growth beyond their impact on economic fluctuations.

-$^{^{16}}$ Including the volatility of inflation rates does not add much to the analysis as it is highly correlated with the average inflation rate.
+$^{^{20}}$ Including the volatility of inflation rates does not add much to the analysis as it is highly correlated with the average inflation rate.

-17 For example, and as argued before, inflation rates or the volatility of monetary and fiscal policy can be related to overall 'bad economic policy' that leads to lower economic growth.
+21 For example, and as argued before, inflation rates or the volatility of monetary and fiscal policy can be related to overall 'bad economic policy' that leads to lower economic growth.